Post 16 admissions guidance

-For admission to courses at post 16 centres by students who meet the general conditions for entry, the following priorities will apply.
+After the admission of pupils with an education, health and care plan naming the school, in terms of admission to courses at Post 16 centres for students who meet the general conditions for entry the following priorities will apply:

-- Where the centre is part of a school, students in year 11 at that school
+a) Where the centre is part of a school, students in Year 11 at that school.

-- Students who attend another Royal Greenwich secondary school
+b) Students who attend another Royal Greenwich secondary school.

-Where both parents and the student lodge an appeal, arrangements will be made to ensure that the two appeals are heard together.
+Where parent(s) and student lodge an appeal, arrangements will be made to ensure that the two appeals are heard together.